BaTmAnOmOrE/javascript-carnival/dress-the-clown/dress-the-clown-README.md

 You should now have a fully functioning Put A Clown In Different Hats Simulator.
 The next step is going to be using the up and down arrow keys to *toggle between the different body parts*.

 12. You're going to need another index that keeps track of which body part you are currently selecting clothing for.
 Something along the lines of `var clothingIndex = 0`.
-The index will correspond to the different body parts: `0 = head, 1 = body, 2 = feet`.
+The index will correspond to the different body parts: `0 = head, 1 = body, 2 = shoes`.
 Write some code that allows you to *use the up and down arrow keys to increase and decrease the clothingIndex variable*, and to make sure it doesn't go too high or low.
 For now you could `console.log` this number to make sure it's working.

 Now comes the part where we bring all the pieces together.